athensresearch/athens/doc/adr/0021-undo-redo.md

 ## Approach

 The primary motivation for undo/redo right now is the prevention of data loss in the moment, and keeping that goal in mind we decided to pursue the first candidate (issuer resolves undo operation).
-Higher fidelity reconstruction of paste application state, either for inspection or data recovery, is left to future time travel functionality.
+Higher fidelity reconstruction of past application state, either for inspection or data recovery, is left to future time travel functionality.

 For each atomic operation over a db state, we can build a corresponding atomic or composite that undoes it.
 For composite operations, we can compute the undo atomic/composite for each atomic operation in it, maintaining order so that the operations make sense.
 A redo operation is the undo operation for the effected undo.